rahulpanigrahi4079056-afk/Zepto-Grocery-Analysis-Project/README.md

 ## 📌 Project Overview

-An end-to-end data analysis project on Zepto's grocery product catalog.
+An end-to-end Business-Analytics project on Zepto's grocery product catalog.
 Zepto is an Indian quick commerce platform delivering groceries in 10 minutes, competing with Blinkit and Swiggy Instamart across Indian metro cities.